MelanieMessih/Bachelorproject/README.md

 # Molecular fingerprints

 #### create_directory(path::AbstractString)
     This function takes a path.
 If the path does not exist, the specified path of directories is created.
 Parameters:
 - path: ...

 #### create_all_directories()
     This function creates all directories needed for this project.
 Specifically, the function creates directories for summaries, figures, fingerprints and models, and each option has three subdirectories: PaDEL, RDKit and combined_fingerprints.
 Parameters:
 -

 #### function RDKit_fingerprints(dataset, fp_name, index_col_nr, smiles_col_nr, inchikeys_col_nr; nBits=nothing, radius=nothing)
-    """
     This function takes a DataFrame, a fingerprint name that corresponds to one in the dictionary 'dict' below, and the column numbers of indices, SMILES and inchikeys in the DataFrame. nBits and radius are optional arguments that only apply for certain fingerprints, specified in 'dict'.
 The function generates RDKit fingerprints for each molecule in the data set using their SMILES.
 The function returns a DataFrame with indices, inchikeys and the generated fingerprints, and the feature names.
-    """
+Parameters:
+- dataset
+- fp_name
+- index_col_nr
+- smiles_col_nr
+- inchikeys_col_nr
+- nBits=nothing
+- radius=nothing